 Dates: Offered throughout June and July

-Summer Start helps new students transition to NC State through five weeks of online college courses and virtual community-building during Summer Session II.
-In addition to up to eight credit hours of online coursework, many optional social, academic, leadership, and service programs will be offered virtually.
+Summer Start helps new students transition to NC State through five weeks of summer college courses and community-building during Summer Session II.
+In addition to up to eight credit hours of coursework, many optional social, academic, leadership, and service programs will be offered.
 Summer Start will provide a strong virtual introduction to the culture of NC State and a jump start on your academic degree requirements with a smaller community of your peers.